 Following a light lunch, this afternoon we visit the Museum of Old and New Art (MONA), an art museum that is the antithesis of the traditional gallery.
 It was created to be shocking, educational and entertaining with the confronting themes of passion, death and decay explored in unflinching detail.
 The controversial artworks are all from the private collections of David Walsh, a mathematician and art collector who made his money perfecting algorithms that let him beat casinos and bookies at their own game.
 Designed by Fender Katsalidis Architects (FKA), MONA sits sentinel over the Derwent, its bulk echoing the riverbank topography.

-We conclude our tour with a farewell meal at a local restaurant.
+We conclude our tour with a Farewell Dinner at Mures Upper Deck, an award-winning seafood restaurant.
 (Overnight Hobart) LD

 Day 8: Sunday 13 February, Depart Hobart